-According to these findings, there is no evidence for whole-chromosome dosage compensation in any of our samples.

 Ratios of gene expression levels from each sample to the ancestor were calculated and plotted for all genes in the euploid samples (figure 13), for genes on the aneuploid chromosome(s) in aneuploid samples (cis genes), and for genes not located on the aneuploid chromosome(s) in aneuploid samples (trans genes) (figure 8).
-Some samples were highly variable in their expression levels; however, the average ratio across each aneuploid chromosome in question was as expected (figure 8).
+Some samples were highly variable in their expression levels; however, the average ratio across each aneuploid chromosome in question was as expected: centered around 1.5 for trisomic samples, 0.5 for monosoic samples, and 2 for tetrasomic samples(figure 8).
 The cis genes were clustered around the expected ratios (dependent on the type of aneuploidy: for monosomic chromosomes, expected ratio is 0.5, for trisomic chromosomes, the expected ratio is 1.5, and for tetrasomic chromosomes the expected ratio is 2).
 The trans genes also showed the expected trend: if you have a duplication of a chromosome, then the amount of DNA that is sequenced from this chromosome is higher than the amount of DNA sequenced from each of the other 15 chromosomes (e.g. chromosome II has less DNA reads than chromosome I).
 The DNA content of the euploid chromosomes (trans genes) in the aneuploid progenitor is less than the DNA content of the euploid chromosomes (trans genes) in the euploid ancestor, so the ratio you get when you compare these is less than 1.
 The amount of decrease or increase depends on the size of the chromosome and the type of aneuploidy (i.e. for monosomies, the trans gene ratio will increase (>1)).
-When the chromosome is duplicated, it increases the amount of DNA that the particular chromosome gets for sequencing and reduces the number of reads given to genes on the other chromosomes The expected ratio of trans genes in a sample trisomic for chromosome I is XXXX.
+When the chromosome is duplicated, it increases the amount of DNA that the particular chromosome gets for sequencing and reduces the number of reads given to genes on the other chromosomes.
+The expected ratio of trans genes in a sample trisomic for chromosome I is 0.98130081.
+The average ratio observed on chromosome I is __.
 The ratio shown here does not demonstrate an expression effect from the aneuploid chromosome per say, but an artifact from sequencing.
-Birchler paper looked at the peaks of the distributions and claimed that the apparent skew to the left of 1.00 indicated that the aneuploid chromosome was causing other expression effects in the genome
+Previous studies have proposed that there is an effect of aneuploidy on the remainder of the genome, by looking at the peaks of the distributions and claiming that the apparent skew to the left of 1.00 indicated that the aneuploid chromosome was causing other expression effects in the genome (CITE HOU et al paper).